YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ### Remarks

-* The `DeviceControl.ExpectReportState` directive is received when the [`DeviceControl.RequestStateSynchronization`](#RequestStateSynchronization) event is sent to CIC from other clients for synchronization.
+* The `DeviceControl.ExpectReportState` directive message is received when the [`DeviceControl.RequestStateSynchronization`](#RequestStateSynchronization) event message is sent to CIC from other clients for synchronization.
-* This directive is sent through a [downchannel](/CIC/Guides/Interact_with_CIC.md#CreateConnection), not as a response to an event.
+* This directive message is sent through a [downchannel](/CIC/Guides/Interact_with_CIC.md#CreateConnection), not as a response to an event message.

 ### Message example